asaldatava/bash-toolkit/README.md

 # bash-toolkit
 This repo is a set of basic bash script using in the daily work of devops: backup, log analysis, system reports.

+## backup
+This command is used to create backup with logs.